- Bitcoin mining is a critical part of the ecosystem, and it’s important to know how it works

 What is Bitcoin Mining?

-Bitcoin mining is the process whereby a computer solves a complex mathematical puzzle to create a totally unique hash full of data – this is called a block.
+Bitcoin mining is the process whereby a computer solves a complex mathematical puzzle to create a totally unique hash full of data.
+This is called a block.
 Once a unique hash has been verified by at least 51% of the network nodes, it is added to the blockchain and the miner that solved the puzzle is rewarded with BTC.
-This entire process takes roughly ten minutes, however there are times it can take a little bit longer – but this isn’t very common.
-The data in these complex math puzzles are the transactions made with Bitcoin, it’s similar to how your bank takes time to process payments between accounts.
+This entire process takes roughly ten minutes, but there are times it can take a little bit longer.
+This isn’t very common however.
+The data in these complex math puzzles are the transactions made in bitcoin, similar to how your bank takes time to process payments between accounts.

 What is the Difference Between a Miner and a Node?